-3.2 Short Presentation by Xavier on the millennium assestment ecosystem services and human wellbeing
+3.2 Short Presentation by Xavier on the Millennium Ecosystem Assessment: ecosystem services and human wellbeing

-Xavier shared some article from the millennium assessment (2005) that provides some link to what has been discussed on the wellbeing and these benefits.
-The article categorized the benefits into 4 sections which are shown in the table below.
-The arrows show there is a relationship between the benefits and the well-being.
-The table gives us a good way of interpreting the individual constituency under the regulatingprovisioning, supporting and cultural whether they are actually enhanced or threatened.
+Xavier presented on a diagram from the Millennium Ecosystem Assessment (2005) that provides a link to what has been discussed on human wellbeing and t benefits.
+The diagram categorized ecosystem services (that can be also conceptualized as benefits) into 4 sections which are shown in the table below.
+The arrows illustrate the relationship between these services (or benefits) and human well-being.
+The diagram gives us a good way of interpreting the individual constituencies under the regulating provisioning, supporting and cultural services and whether they are actually enhanced or threatened.

 Guiding questions on the multiple benefits